AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 ### Collecting values from the UI

 Let's finish the UI, completing the code for `ui/index.js`.
-As you can see, it is all standard JavaScript: besides the color pickers we've just discussed, Rows, Columns and Gutter values are initialized (lines 17-19); the Document Sandbox is retrieved, and everything the Document API exposes is stored in the `scriptApi` constant (lines 9-10).
+As you can see, it is all standard JavaScript: besides the color pickers we've just discussed, Rows, Columns and Gutter values are initialized (lines 17-19); the Document Sandbox is retrieved, and everything the Document API exposes is stored in the `sandboxProxy` constant (lines 9-10).

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="2" languages="index.html, ui/index.js"/>